barriserloth/cs314_final/README.md

 `api.py` is a Python 3 script that downloads data from the ProPublica API and turns it into nicely formatted CSVs.
 Run `python3 api.py -h` for usage options.

+`statemap.html` is the main HTML file for our visualization, containing styles and the basic structure of the page.

+`statemap.js` is the main logic of our visualization.

 ## Citation

 Code to zoom in on states/districts provided by the example found at https://bl.ocks.org/mbostock/9656675